-This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995" (PSLRA"), Section 27A of the Securities Act of 1933, as amended, (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), about our expectations, beliefs, or intentions regarding our product development efforts, business, financial condition, results of operations, strategies and prospects.
+This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 ("PSLRA"), Section 27A of the Securities Act of 1933, as amended, (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), about our expectations, beliefs, or intentions regarding our product development efforts, business, financial condition, results of operations, strategies and prospects.
 You can identify forward-looking statements by the fact that these statements do not relate to historical or current matters.
 Rather, forward-looking statements relate to anticipated or expected events, activities, trends or results and otherwise reflect our views related thereto only as of the date they are made.
-Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
+Because forward-looking statements relate to anticipated or implied by the forward-looking statements.
+Many factors could cause our actual activities or results to differ materially from any future results expressed or implied by the forward-looking statements.
 Many factors could cause our actual activities or results to differ materially from the activities and results anticipated in forward-looking statements.
-These factors include those contained in "Item 1A- Risk Factors" of this Annual Report on Form 10-K. We do not undertake any obligation to update forward-looking statements except as required by applicable law.
+These factors include those contained in "Item 1A - Risk Factors" of this Annual Report on Form 10-K. We do not undertake any obligation to update forward-looking statements except as required by applicable law.
 We intend that all forward-looking statements be subject to the safe harbor provisions of PSLRA.